Don George (boxer)

 Don 'Da Bomb' George (born Donovan Peter George) is a professional boxer who currently competes in the super middleweight division.
 He is a former USBA champion and currently resides in Chicago, Illinois.
-He is the former IBO Super Middleweight Champion.His professional record is 25-4-2 with 22 KO's.
+He is the former IBO Super Middleweight Champion, however his title reign would not be significant as his title was withdrawn from him due to a failed drug test.
+His professional record is 25–7–2 with 22 KO's and 2 NC's.